Union Omaha hoping to build $100 million stadium in Omaha

 LILY SMITH, Omaha WORLD-HERALDPeople are also reading…

-- Local schools compete at Lexington JV Invite
+- 5 local schools compete at Don Bader Invite in Lexington

 Union Omaha players celebrate en route to the USL League One championship in 2021.
 Union Omaha’s president hopes to have the team playing in a new $100 million stadium by 2025 or 2026.